cf-platform-eng/tsmgr-samples/mysql/README.md

 29 rows in set (0.05 sec)
 </pre>

-## Deleting the marketplace offer
+## Deleting the offer

-To remove the marketplace offer:
+To remove the offer:

 <pre>
 <b>tsmgr offer delete mysql</b>